trading glossary

 Expectancy is used to:

-• Measure the performance of a system, setup or trader over time.
+- Measure the performance of a system, setup, or trader over time.

-• Assist in setting performance goals.
+- Assist in setting performance goals.

-• Help to determine what part of the system (from the expectancy equation) might need improvement.
+- Help to determine what part of the system (from the expectancy equation) might need improvement.

 F

 This is similar to 1-Tick Test described above.
-It is when the market moves to a significant low or high, 1-ticks it and then we see a forceful move the other way usually on strong volume.
+It is when the market moves to a significant low or high, 1-ticks it, and then we see a forceful move the other way, usually on strong volume.
 The market has tested a significant low or high and was unable to trigger continuation.
-This leaves many trapped and a push the other way flushes them out.
+This leaves many trapped, and a push the other way flushes them out.

 G

-Gap Zone is considered to be ‘closed’ when the market trades back through the unauctioned area and trades the high (for a gap up) or low (for a gap down) of the day prior to the session that first created the gap.
-A Gap Zone can be closed during the same session in which it was created, the next day, many days later or not at all.
+A Gap Zone is considered to be ‘closed’ when the market trades back through the unauctioned area and trades the high (for a gap up) or low (for a gap down) of the day prior to the session that first created the gap.
+A Gap Zone can be closed during the same session in which it was created, the next day, many days later, or not at all.

-A Gap Zone Fill may be perceived as significant as the market has successfully negated the Gap Zone and potentially invalidated the reasons for such a move in the first place.
+A Gap Zone Fill may be perceived as significant, as the market has successfully negated the Gap Zone and potentially invalidated the reasons for such a move in the first place.
 This may be a trigger to force further covering or re-positioning by certain market participants.

 H